EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/project_setup.md

 # Starting a new image analysis project

-Now that you've set up Python and installed Napari and Jupyter lab, you can start prototyping something for your own *image data science* project.
+If you have set up Python and installed Napari and Jupyter lab, you can start prototyping something for your image analysis project.

 One of the first challenges you'll face is deciding how to organize the structure of your project.
 A simple way to get started would be as outlined below.